annotation/stam/README.md

 you want to express nested relations, you *MUST* use `Annotation`s on `Annotation`s (i.e. using `AnnotationSelector`).

+The following overriding constraints apply for RDF:

+* Any String value that is a valid [IRI](https://datatracker.ietf.org/doc/html/rfc3987) *SHOULD* be interpreted as such in conversion from/to RDF.

 ## Extended Data Model

 The classes in this next section are all part of the *extended data model* and are auxiliary